yifanlu/usbmc/README.md

 4. Once the copying is complete, press X to shut down the Vita.
 5. Remove your old memory card to start using your USB storage as a memory card.

+## Uninstallation

+1. Insert a Sony memory card or remove the USB storage if you have internal memory (PSTV and PCH-2000).
+2. Install the usbmc vpk to that memory card.
+3. Launch the installer and use the Triangle option to uninstall.

+Note you cannot uninstall usbmc while it is in use (duh).

 ## Memory Card Priority

 1. Vita memory card will be used if inserted.